itucsdb1946/itucsdb1946/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ITUCSDB1817's (Accio) documentation!
+Welcome to ITUCSDB1946's (Delivery Management System) documentation!
 ===============================================

-:Team: Team 17
+:Team: Team 46

 :Members:

-   * Efe Hakan Gençoğlu
-   * Buse Kuz
+   * Cenk Eralp

-Accio is a community driven discussion and link agregation site.
-It was inspired by `Reddit <https://www.reddit.com>`_.

-In Accio, users can submit posts composed of links, texts, images and short videos.
-Users can create tags that poeple will post to, and create communities with their own rules and set of moderators.
+Delivery Management System is a very simple online shopping site where people can order items from companies.
+Then, both customers and companies can see the orders in their allowed way.

 .. toctree::
    :maxdepth: 4